HimaniVaishnav/Computer-vision-assignment/README.md

 ## Data Preparation

 - As given data in coco format, for converting data into coco to yolo run this file [general_json2yolo.py](https://github.com/HimaniVaishnav/YOLOV5/blob/main/coco_to_yolo/general_json2yolo.py)
-- Will get .txt file for each .jpg sturcture
+- Will get .txt file for each .jpg, structure should be as follows:

+$ tree -d